 Why is my inverter sized so small?
 I see other people recommend 1000W+ inverters all the time with a small battery bank.

 Battery life is affected by how quickly you are using power.
 This is relative to how much total capacity the battery has, so larger batteries can discharge more quickly (hence a larger inverter).
 If you occasionally are using more power – such as a hair drier for a few minutes once a week – then you won’t be doing too much damage to your batteries.
-But if you’re twice daily using a 1200W induction burner, you’ll want a large battery bank to handle the heavy loads or else will be replacing your expensive batteries quickly.
+But if you’re twice daily using an 1800W induction burner, you’ll want a large battery bank to handle the heavy loads or else will be replacing your expensive batteries quickly.
 Read our article on inverters for more information.
 As a side note, the discharge capabilities of lithium batteries are significantly better than those of AGM or FLA.

 Why didn’t you list ALL of the components I need?
-Wires, Fuses ect.
+Wires, fuses, ect.

 Your wire size is going to vary greatly depending on how far you are running them.
 Read our wiring guide for more details on how to size your specific system.
 It is difficult to predict how much wiring each different van build will have and the lengths needed, and we don’t want to have you ordering things that you don’t need.